Skip to main content

 • Accept help with food shopping and meal preparation.

-• Try over-the-counter high calorie, high protein drinks like Carnation Breakfast Essentials, Ensure, Boost or Orgain.
+• Try over-the-counter high calorie, high protein drinks such as Carnation Breakfast Essentials®, Ensure®, BOOST®oost, or Orgain®, or generic versions.

 • Look into cooking classes for people with cancer.
 The Leukemia & Lymphoma Society region in your area may be able to help you find some.